Yoga Alliance Registered Prenatal Yoga School (RPYS)

 Certification: Registered Prenatal Yoga Teacher LOCATION: Glenview, Qld, Australia

-Active Birth & Postnatal Yoga 30 hr Training Certificate 23rd - 25th May 2022 ~ 3 days face to face training plus homework $750
+Pregnancy Yoga, Active Birth & Postnatal Yoga 85 hr Teacher Training ~ 7 days face to face training plus homework

-This training will include observing and teaching Pregnancy and Postnatal Yoga classes, with mentoring from Lead Trainer, Carrie Jeff.
+This training will include observing and teaching Pregnancy and Postnatal Yoga, with mentoring from Lead Trainer, Carrie Jeff.
 This advanced training, support and practice (not always included in shorter programs), will hone your teaching skills, increase your confidence and take your teaching to the next level.

 $500 non refundable deposit required to secure your spot